-It is time to apply some good old fashioned spring cleaning to our social media accounts.
+It is time to spring clean your social media accounts.

 For example, maybe you were feeling down but cheered up after viewing some encouraging memes.

 Too often social media leaves people feeling depressed, anxious, unworthy, or angry.
 These emotions, while normal, can and often aggravate chronic pain.